-I still can’t believe I recently hiked at Shenandoah National Park on a weekend.
-On a Sunday, no less.
-I often avoid the park on weekends because it can get very crowded.
+Not long ago, I hiked to Hazel Falls at Shenandoah National Park on a weekend.
+On a Sunday.
+I typically avoid the park on weekends.
+It can get very crowded.

-Thankfully, I managed to choose a trail with no other hikers.
-I only saw a couple of backpackers who had set up their tent by the trail and were just waking for the day.
+Thankfully, I chose a trail with no other hikers.
+I only saw a couple of backpackers who had set up their tent by the trail.
+They were just waking for the day.

-It helped that I got an early start, too.
-I arrived at the Meadow Spring parking area at 8 am for the hike to Cave Falls (aka Hazel Falls) by way of the Hazel Mountain Trail.
+It helped that I got an early start.
+I arrived at the Meadow Spring parking area at 8 am for the hike to Hazel Falls (aka Cave Falls) via the Hazel Mountain Trail.

 Three hikes, including Mary’s Rock (southern approach), share this small parking area, so I was elated to get a parking space.
 The hike was a winner, too.